jhsu802701/rails_from_scratch_rails5/10-01-users_show.md

 # END: controller test setup
 ############################
 ```
 * Enter the command "sh testc.sh".
-All 4 user controller tests will still fail because the route is missing..
+All 4 user controller tests will still fail because the route is missing.

 ### Routing
 * In the user section of config/routes.rb, add the following line: